 So, now you’re a Year 8.
 You’re no longer the new kid on the block, and you know what is expected of you.
 Yes, Year 8 is hard work, but it is also fun.
-On March 16th 2017, you will be choosing your G.C.S.E. options, the journey upon which you will embark at the beginning of Year 9.
-That means that you’re going to need to impress your teachers so as to ensure you get the options you want!
+In March 2018, you will be choosing your G.C.S.E. options, the journey upon which you will embark at the beginning of Year 9.

 However, it also means that this is the final year for you to enjoy the diversity of a full key stage 3 curriculum, and the pleasure and opportunities such diversity offers, be it music, drama, computing, geography, history or food tech.
 Make the most of them: you’ll miss them when they’re gone!

-Being organised is essential: the provision of your i-Pad and access to SMHW will be invaluable.
+Being organised is essential: the provision of your i-Pad and access to Go4Schools will be invaluable.
 Treat them both as good friends.
-And don’t forget that your parents can access SMHW too, so they will be making sure that you are up to date with all of your work.
+And don’t forget that your parents can access Go4Schools too, so they will be making sure that you are up to date with all of your work.

 Independent study- wise, you will get 30 minutes a week in each of English, Maths, Science, MFL and 30 minutes a fortnight in your other subjects, apart from ICT, in which you will be given 90 minutes a fortnight.
 You are also expected to do 30 minutes of English reading homework a week – but I’m sure you will be reading far more than that!